Not Guilty, Means Everything

 Penalties for Burglary

-Convictions may also lead to strict probation terms and have lasting effects on your ability to secure housing, maintain employment, or keep professional licenses.
+Convictions may also lead to strict probation conditions and have lasting effects on your ability to secure housing, maintain employment, or keep professional licenses.

 Immediate Steps After Being Arrested for Burglary

-The most effective thing you can do to protect you and your freedom is immediately begin the search for a criminal defense attorney in Wisconsin.
-It is important to make an informed decision but act quickly.
+The most effective thing you can do to protect your freedom is to begin the search for a criminal defense attorney in Wisconsin.
+It is important to make an informed decision while also taking action quickly.
 After a charge or arrest, you should:

 Exercise Your Right to Remain Silent

-Nomatter your intention or how carefully you use your words, everything you say can and will be held against you.
-Do not speak to law enforcement without an attorney present.
-Avoid signing documents or making statements without your criminal defense attorney.
+No matter your intention or how carefully you use your words, everything you say can and will be used to prosecute you.
+It is not a good idea to speak to law enforcement without an attorney present.
+Avoid signing documents or making statements without an attorney present.

 Request a Criminal Defense Attorney